JohnnyInArt/computer-architectures-project/README.md

 * C. Occurrences Cipher
 * D. Dictionary encryption

 In addition to the variable myplaintext (maximum size 100 characters, characters c which can only be such that 32 ≤ cod (c) ≤ 127 to avoid special ASCII characters), the program requires an additional input that specifies how to apply the ciphers.
-This mycypher variable is a string S = "S 1...S n" made up of a maximum of 5 characters (therefore with 1≤n≤5), where each character S i (with 1≤i≤n) corresponds to one of the characters 'A', 'B', 'C', 'D', and identifies the cipher to be applied to the message.
+This mycypher variable is a string S = "S_1...S_n" made up of a maximum of 5 characters (therefore with 1≤n≤5), where each character S i (with 1≤i≤n) corresponds to one of the characters 'A', 'B', 'C', 'D', and identifies the cipher to be applied to the message.
 The order of the ciphers is therefore established by the order in which the characters appear in the string.
-Furthermore, each cipher returns a cyphertext which is a sequence of characters c t.c.
-32 ≤ cod (c) ≤ 127.
+Furthermore, each cipher returns a cyphertext which is a sequence of characters c, 32 ≤ cod (c) ≤ 127.

 As an example, some possible keywords are reported: "C", or "ADC", or "DADD", ....
 For example, the encryption of the text message with the keyword "ADC" will determine the application of algorithm A, then of algorithm D (on the message already encrypted with A) and finally of algorithm C (on the message already encrypted first with A and then with D).